ritamgit-alt/ritamgit-alt/README.md

-# Ritam Debnath
+# 👋 Hi, I Am Ritam
-### To get some shit done.
+### mood on to get some shit done🤘🏻

-⤷ I’m a self-taught programmer who is enthusiastic about AI & ML and passionate about Software Development.
-And also loves to contribute in open-source & loves to create real-world projects and create solutions for complex problems.
+⤷ I’m a self-taught programmer who's enthusiastic about AI & ML and also passionate about Software Development.
+I love to contribute in open-source projects & create real-world projects for this complex world.😅